 Monday November 25: Downtown – Carnegie hall

 We begin our exploration of New York’s unique history and architecture in the Downtown area, where the Dutch colony of New Amsterdam was founded in the 17th century, as well as Wall Street and the heart of the financial district so central to New York’s rise.
 Sights include the 9/11 Memorial, the Woolworth Building, and New York City Hall.
 We have a welcome lunch at a leading downtown restaurant.
 The afternoon is free.
-This evening we kick off our performances in style at the legendary Carnegie Hall.
+This evening we kick off our performances in style at the legendary Carnegie Hall, with the 9th Annual Christmas in New York concert.
 The venue has superb acoustics and a long tradition of outstanding performances.
 (B, L)

-Tuesday November 26: Museum Mile – Metropolitan Opera
+Tuesday November 26: Museum Mile – Figaro at the Met

 Today we visit two stunning museums on the Upper East Side.
-The Neue Galerie, specialising in German and Austrian art, has become a must see after the famous acquisition of Gustav Klimt’s Woman in Gold.
+The Neue Galerie, specialising in German and Austrian art, has become a must-see after the famous acquisition of Gustav Klimt’s Woman in Gold.
 Not far away is the Guggenheim Museum, Frank Lloyd Wright’s last architectural masterpiece.
 We will inspect the building and tour the collection.
 From the Guggenheim, we make our way into Central Park, one of the greatest achievements in urban landscape architecture, and take in many of the unique but often missed features designed by Frederick Law Olmsted and Calvert Vaux.
-This evening we head to the Metropolitan Opera at the Lincoln Center to enjoy a performance from their 2019-20 season.
+This evening we head to the Metropolitan Opera at the Lincoln Center to enjoy Sir Richard Eyre’s fast-paced production of Mozart’s Le Nozze di Figaro (The Marriage of Figaro), conducted by Antonello Manacorda.
 (B)

 Wednesday November 27: Midtown – Hamilton